fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/transaction-plans-workflow.md

 For the above example, let's say the user wants to generate her next installment on 15th May.

-Then this can be achieved using the following steps -
-1. Create a purchase order of amount 5,000 on 17th March 2023.
+Then this can be achieved using the following steps - Step 1 - Create a purchase order of amount 5,000 on 17th March 2023.

 ##### Request
 ```json